-Submission: A judge is said to take the case under submission when he or she does not immediately announce a decision.
-The decision will be sent to the parties later by mail.
+Submission: A judge is ready to take the case under submission when he or she does not immediately announce a decision.
+Judge decision will be sent to the parties later by mail.

 Summary judgment: When a court gives its judgment that there is no dispute as to the facts of the case and one party is entitled to a judgment as a matter of law.

 Vacate: A judge issues an order to set aside a judgment which he/she finds improper.